+(a) Exhibits

-- (a) Exhibits - Amended and Restated Employment Agreement by and between E. Mitchell Norville and Boston Properties, Inc. dated as of August 25, 2005.
-(Incorporated by reference to Exhibit 10.1 of Boston Properties, Inc.'s 10-Q filed with the Securities and Exchange Commission on November 9, 2005.) - 10.2 Employment Agreement by and between Peter D. Johnston and Boston Properties, Inc. dated as of August 25, 2005.
-(Incorporated by reference to Exhibit 10.2 of Boston Properties, Inc.'s 10-Q filed with the Securities and Exchange Commission on November 9, 2005.) - 12.1 Calculation of Ratios of Earnings to Combined Fixed Charges and Preferred Distributions. - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002. - 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002.3
+10.1 -Amended and Restated Employment Agreement by and between E. Mitchell Norville and the Company dated as of August 25, 2005.
+10.2 -Employment Agreement by and between Peter D. Johnston and the Company dated as of August 25, 2005.
+12.1 -Calculation of Ratios of Earnings to Combined Fixed Charges and Preferred Distributions.
+31.1 -Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 -Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32.1 -Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
+32.2 -Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002.3